J-Moravec/j-moravec.github.io/posts/containers/containers.md

 Comment=Seven Kingdoms: Ancient Adversaries Path=/usr/bin
 Exec=7kaa
-Icon=7k # should not contain extension
-Categories=Game; # one of a several categories in specification
+Icon=7k # should not contain an extension Categories=Game; # one of several categories in specification
 ```

 ### Running linuxdeploy